srid/srid/-/export.md

 ## Focus

-Finally, one advantage of using a tiling window manager is the **calm focus** it enables on whatever you are working.
+Finally, one advantage of using a tiling window manager is the **calm focus** it enables on whatever you are working on.
 In contrast, when windows are *spread across* - it can facilitate a chaotic vibe of distraction as an undercurrent.
 I can't help but appreciate this calm focus despite all the problems above.
 After all, [[This Moment|this is the only moment]] there is.

 ## External Links